-“The Blockchain” has emerged as the hot new topic in the financial services sector and other industries, often described with bursts of exuberance.
+“The Blockchain” has emerged as the hot new topic in the financial services sector and other industries, and is often described with bursts of exuberance.
 “Blockchain will change the world!”
 “The blockchain is the new internet!”
 “A game-changer!”
 Some of this exuberance may not be entirely irrational, and in any event it is clear that blockchain technology is not going away anytime soon.
 But like many new technologies, few people seem to understand exactly what it is, how it works, and what it has the potential to do.
 This “Blockchain 101” article is designed to help the newcomer understand just what all the fuss is about.

 Most people first hear of blockchain technology in connection with its use as the underlying technology for Bitcoin, a digital currency.
 Digital or virtual currencies, which have steadily become more widespread, are representations of value that can be transferred, stored, and traded electronically.
 Bitcoin is the most well-known of these currencies, and has increased to a market capitalization of over $15 billion since its creation in 2009.
 While much of the focus on Bitcoin and other digital currencies has been on the potential substitute for fiat currencies, there is a growing view that the true innovation is the infrastructure underlying virtual currencies—the decentralized ledger of transactions called the “blockchain.”